andreasthoelke/dotfiles/.vim/notes/notes-todos.md

 ## Temp next

+markdown previewers research and config

+→ then get back to Session InteroStubs to finish haskell inline tests

 sometimes error signs in the sign column get stuck.
 I then have to use `:sign unplace *`